JordiQuoidbach/politeness-fr/README.md

 install.packages("politeness")
 ```

 Many of the politeness features contained in this package use dependency parsing.
-We rely on the popular python library [SpaCy](https://spacy.io/), which is simple to install, although the procedure can vary for different machines.
-Our software depends on a convenient wrapper function, [spacyr](https://spacyr.quanteda.io/), that also includes several installation tools.
+The package relies on the popular python library [SpaCy](https://spacy.io/), which is simple to install, although the procedure can vary for different machines.
+The software depends on a convenient wrapper function, [spacyr](https://spacyr.quanteda.io/), that also includes several installation tools.

 **For French text analysis**, you need to install the French language model: